Vegetable upma is an awesome breakfast recipe that is quick and healthy with lots of added vegetables. This is vegan and gluten-free.

-Well this is one of the best breakfast options for diabetic patients.
+This is one of the best breakfast options for diabetic patients.
 I have seen my mom preparing this for my dad who was diabetic.
 We grew up eating upma for breakfast.
-And I believe my mom makes worlds best upma.
+And I believe my mom makes the world's best upma.

 What vegetables you can add to upma?

-Otherwise you are free to add your choice of vegetables.
-But what goes best with rava or semolina is potatoes, cauliflower, peas, carrots and green beans.
+You are free to add your choice of vegetables.
+But what goes best with rava or semolina is potatoes, cauliflower, peas, carrots, and green beans.
 But you can add some more also like broccoli and bell peppers.